Naomi Long Madgett

-Naomi Long Madgett (July 5, 1923 – November 5, 2020) was an American poet and publisher.
+Naomi Long Madgett (July 5, 1923 – November 4, 2020) was an American poet and publisher.
 Originally a teacher, she later found fame with her award-winning poems and was also the founder and senior editor of Lotus Press, established in 1972, a publisher of poetry books by black poets.
 Known as "the godmother of African-American poetry", she was the Detroit poet laureate since 2001.

 Life and work

 Madgett was born as Naomi Cornelia Long in Norfolk, Virginia, in July 1923.
 She was the only daughter and the youngest of the three children of Baptist minister Rev. Dr. Clarence Marcellus Long and Maude Selena Long (née Hilton).
 Naomi was 18 months old when the family moved to East Orange, New Jersey, where her father was pastor of Calvary Baptist Church.
 She began writing at an early age, having her first published poem published in the Orange Daily Courier when she was 13 years old.
 While living in New Jersey, she went to an integrated school, where she faced racism as an African American.
 She graduated from Ashland Grammar School and began attending East Orange High School, until in 1937 her family moved to St. Louis, where for the following four years her father served as pastor of Central Baptist Church.
 Madgett attended and graduated with honors from Sumner High School, where she was encouraged to write and she read widely, from Aesop's Fables and Robert T. Kerlin's anthology Negro Poets and Their Poems to Romantic and Victorian English poets such as John Keats, William Wordsworth, and Alfred Tennyson.

 At the age of 17 she published her first small collection of poetry, Songs to a Phantom Nightingale (1941), a few days after graduating from high school.

 She went on to Virginia State College (now Virginia State University), and graduated in 1945 with a bachelor of arts degree.
 She began studies at New York University in 1946, but that year moved to Detroit, Michigan, after marrying Julian Fields Witherspoon, whom she had first met at Sumner High School.

 Madgett worked for a while as a staff writer at the Michigan Chronicle, where she published many poems under the name Naomi L. Witherspoon.
-She gave birth to a daughter, Jill Annette Witherspoon, in 1947, although the marriage was shortlived, ending in divorce in 1948.
+She gave birth to a daughter, Jill Annette Witherspoon, in 1947, although the marriage was short-lived, ending in divorce in 1948.